njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 - *Attributes*: EV real-world fuel economy and carbon dioxide emissions
 - *Costs*:  The financial costs of buying and owning an EV
 - *Charging*:  EV charging times and trends
-- *Barriers*:  Consumer barriers to EV adoption
+- *Barriers*:  Barriers to EV adoption reported by consumers

 ##Project Questions
 ---
-The questions for the projects were those we anticipated from an audience of vehicle manufacturers, EV engineers, and EV sales and marketing teams:
+The questions were those we anticipated from an audience of vehicle manufacturers, EV engineers, and EV sales and marketing teams:

 - *Attributes: Real-world fuel economy and carbon dioxide emissions*:
-   - Which EV models and manufacturers have the highest fuel economy and carbon dioxide emissions efficiencies?
+   - Which EV models and manufacturers have the highest fuel economy and carbon dioxide emission efficiencies?
-   - When can we predict EVs will emit zero carbon dioxide and possibly contribute to carbon negativity?
+   - When can we predict EVs will emit no carbon dioxide and possibly contribute to carbon negativity?
 - *Costs: The financial costs of buying and owning an EV*:
    - What is the greatest cost from owning an EV?
    - How do costs of owning an EV change over time?